 - Leave all other settings on the Content tab as they are and press save.

-- Click on the Assign Product Images button at the top centre
+- Click on the Assign Images button at the top centre

-- In the pop-up window click on the Upload Large / Zoom Product Images button and navigate to the large product image on your computer, select it and click on Open.
-If you want to upload more than one image hold down the Ctrl key and click on the images you require before clicking on Open.
+- In the pop-up window click on the Upload Images / Videos button and navigate to the large product image on your computer, select it and click on Open.
+If you want to upload more than one image hold down the Ctrl key (or Cmd key on Mac) and click on the images / videos you require before clicking on Open.